Fire Accidents & Burn Victims

 - What percent of the body sustained burns and to what degree?

 - Were there injuries to the lungs or other parts of the body?

 - If a death occurred, who are the beneficiaries for a wrongful death claim?

-Newport News Personal Injury Lawyers Serving All of Hampton Roads
+Newport News Burn Injury Lawyers Serving All of Hampton Roads

 It is important that an experienced legal team evaluate a fire accident

 claim.
 Complex legal, factual, and evidentiary issues may be involved.

 If you, a loved one, or friend are injured in a fire accident, you should